sparkflows/sparkflows-docs/docs/cdc/cdc.rst

 * **c.
 Merge with Delta:** Data is merged into Delta Lake Location, ensuring data consistency and historical tracking.(DeltaMerge Node)

-* **CDC Tracking:** Metadata is updated after each job, and the next incremental load picks up where the last one left off.(AutoIncremental Node and CDC page)
+* **d.
+CDC Tracking:** Metadata is updated after each job, and the next incremental load picks up where the last one left off.(AutoIncremental Node and CDC page)

-* **Scheduled Execution:** Jobs are scheduled to run daily or at a defined interval, ensuring up-to-date data.
+* **e.
+Scheduled Execution:** Jobs are scheduled to run daily or at a defined interval, ensuring up-to-date data.